Home / Breaking Records and Building Dreams: The Explosive Growth of Run 4 Roses Basketball Tournament

 Key Takeaways:

-• Run 4 Roses will generate $17.72 million in 2023
+• Run 4 Roses generated $17.72 million in 2023

-• Over 15,000 athletes from 47 states and five countries were at Run 4 Roses in 2022
+• Over 26,700 athletes from six countries were at Run 4 Roses in 2023

 • Run 4 Roses was named “Best Amateur Sports Event 2022” in SportsTravel Magazine

-• 1,200+ college coaches will be at Run 4 Roses 2023
+• 1,900+ college coaches were at Run 4 Roses 2023

 These are just a few measures of how much TFN’s Run 4 Roses has grown since its opening in 2009 in Louisville, Kentucky.
 As the largest female-exposure basketball tournament in the United States, Run 4 Roses brings elite female basketball players from all over the world to show off their skills to thousands of college coaches in one of the largest sports facilities in Kentucky.

-They also have the most wooden courts in girls’ grassroots basketball tournament history under one roof; there will be 80+ Run 4 Roses wooden courts in 2023 at the Kentucky Exposition Center.
+They also have the most wooden courts in girls’ grassroots basketball tournament history under one roof; there were 80+ Run 4 Roses wooden courts in 2023 at the Kentucky Exposition Center.
 This format of event space is crucially beneficial for athletes, their families, and sponsoring brands: “In other locations, teams are forced to navigate between different venues scattered throughout the city but in Louisville and the Kentucky Exposition Center, we can fit a record-breaking tournament under one single roof” says David S. Beck, president, and CEO of Kentucky Venues.

 Their unmeasurable growth is reflected in their loyal consumer base.
 Run 4 Roses is backed up by dozens of sports professionals as the “best” tournament in the country: